Decomposing galaxies with BANG: an automated morpho-kinematical decomposition of the SDSS-DR17 MaNGA survey: Methodology

 \subsection{Priors}

 Our Bayesian approach requires the inclusion of any \textit{a priori} knowledge of the probability distribution of each model parameter.
 In our case, since we are dealing with a statistically large sample of galaxies, it is mandatory to assume well-motivated representative priors.
-Given the complex nature of the problem at hand, we assumed different levels of priors combining information from both simulations and theoretical predictions.
-We highlight that our modelling scheme is largely different from any other approach exploited in the context of galactic dynamical decomposition, especially on such a large sample of objects; this is why we neglected any previous result based on analysis of observational studies, thus avoiding any possible bias due to different assumptions, modelling techniques or selection criteria.
+Given the complex nature of the problem at hand, we assumed different levels of priors combining information from both simulations and theoretical predictions. \fr{We emphasize that our modelling scheme significantly deviates from any other approach employed in the study of galactic dynamic decomposition, particularly when it comes to analyzing such a large sample of objects while also considering kinematic information.
+This is the reason why we have not taken into account observational priors, which are typically derived solely from photometric decomposition and thus not aligned with our methodology.
+We also stress that in the majority of cases, where the data provide sufficient information, our results are in fact independent of the assumed priors.}

 \begin{itemize}